blinkchain/Proof-of-Concept-Yellowpaper/README.md

 algorithm here;
 ```

-## ✢ Block Size \& Time Fixing
+## Block Size \& Time Fixing

 - Whitepaper Section (2.3.1, 2.3.4, 2.3.5) , Passive, Level: Node
 - Bandwidth Proofs taken for next epoch shall provide the network's handling throughput bits per second.
 From these proofs, the block time and size is calculated and posted for the next epoch block production.
 - According to Whitepaper we have to take median bandwidth, but since Vote of confidence kicks un-fit nodes, it can improve requirements for new node arrival which will have increased bandwidth.
 Hence the median bandwidth is not taken.
 - Instead, taking the lowest bandwith shall provide the minimum propagation possibility per second.
-This process can be done right after the [✢ Selection of Bandwidth Proof](#-selection-of-bandwidth-proof)
+This process can be done right after the [Selection of Bandwidth Proof](#-selection-of-bandwidth-proof)
 - $Epoch_n(BlockMaxSize_{bits}/sec)=Min(B_1,B_2,....B_n)$
 - Per Block time is calculated from Median Time from previous epoch i.e., n-2 epoch for the newly produced epoch
 - $Epoch_n BlockTime (\tau) = Epoch_{n-2} Median BlockTime (\tau)$